cerpus/php-edlib-resource-kit-laravel/README.md

 }
 ~~~

-With the `PublishToEdlib` used, Edlib will now be notified upon changes to the
+With the `PublishToEdlib` trait used, Edlib will now be notified upon changes to
-resource.
+the resource.

 ## Declared services